-Standard 3: Group Interaction - The student will use effective communication strategies in pairs and small group context.
+Standard 3: Group Interaction

+The student will use effective communication strategies in pairs and small group context.

-- 1. Show respect and consideration for others in verbal and physical communication. - 2.
-Demonstrate thinking skills in listening, speaking, reading and writing.
+- 1. Show respect and consideration for others in verbal a writing. - 2.
+Demonstrate thinking skills in listening, speaking, reading, and writing.
+For example, students are expected to gather information, organize and analyze it, and generate a written or oral report that conveys ideas clearly and relates to the background and interest of the audience.

-\N/A for Grades 6, 7, and 8.
+Visual Literacy

-Visual Literacy: The student will interpret, evaluate, and compose visual messages.
-Visual Literacy: The student will interpret, evaluate, and compose visual messages Visual Literacy: The student will interpret, evaluate, and compose visual messages.
-Visual Literacy: The student will interpret, evaluate, and compose visual messages.
-Standard 1: Interpret Meaning The student will interpret and evaluate the various ways visual image-makers, including graphic artists, illustrators, and news photographers represent meaning.
-Standard 1: Interpret Meaning The student will interpret and evaluate the various ways visual image-makers, including graphic artists, illustrators, and news photographers represent meaning.
-Standard 1: Interpret Meaning The student will interpret and evaluate the various ways visual image-makers, including graphic artists, illustrators, and news photographers, represent meaning.
-Standard 1: Interpret Meaning The student will interpret and evaluate the various ways visual image-makers, including graphic artists, illustrators, and news photographers, represent meaning.
-Distinguish fact, opinion, and fiction in print and nonprint media.
-Interpret and describe important events and ideas gathered from maps, charts, graphics, video segments, or technology presentations.
-Interpret a variety of messages conveyed by visual images (main concept, details, theme, lessons, viewpoints).
-Identify film and television features that characterize different styles of dress and genres (setting in a western or drama).
-Interpret a variety of messages conveyed by visual images.
-Identify film and television features that characterize different style of dress and genres (setting in a western or drama).
-Interpret how language choice is used to enhance visual media.
+The student will interpret, evaluate, and compose visual messages.

+Standard 1: Interpret Meaning

+The student will interpret and evaluate the various ways visual image-makers, including graphic artists, illustrators, and news photographers represent meaning.

+- 1. Distinguish fact, opinion, and fiction in print and nonprint media. - 2.
+Interpret and describe important events and ideas gathered from maps, charts, graphics, video segments, or technology presentations. - 1.
+Interpret a variety of messages conveyed by visual images (main concept, details, theme, lessons, viewpoints). - 2.
+Identify film and television features that characterize different styles of dress and genres (setting in a western or drama). - 1.
+Interpret a variety of messages conveyed by visual images. - 2.
+Identify film and television features that characterize different style of dress and genres (setting in a western or drama). - 1.
+Interpret how language choice is used to enhance visual media. - 2.
 Identify and explain reasons for varied interpretations of visual media.

-Standard 2: Evaluate Meaning The student will evaluate visual and electronic media, such as film, as compared with print messages.
-Standard 2: Evaluate Meaning The student will evaluate visual and electronic media, such as film, as compared with print messages.
-Standard 2: Evaluate Meaning The student will evaluate visual and electronic media, such as film, as compared with print messages.
-Standard 2: Evaluate Meaning The student will evaluate visual and electronic media, such as film, as compared with print messages.
-Interpret and evaluate the various ways visual image-makers, such as graphic artists, illustrators, and news photographers represent meaning.
-Compare and contrast print, visual, and electronic media, such as film, with a written story.
-Listen to, view, or read literature which tells of characters in American and other cultures.
+Standard 2: Evaluate Meaning

+The student will evaluate visual and electronic media, such as film, as compared with print messages.

+- 1. Interpret and evaluate the various ways visual image-makers, such as graphic artists, illustrators, and news photographers represent meaning. - 2.
+Compare and contrast print, visual, and electronic media, such as film, with a written story. - 3.
+Listen to, view, or read literature which tells of characters in American and other cultures. - 4.
 Analyze media sources for information, entertainment, persuasion, interpretation of events, and transmission of culture.

-Identify the different ways in which people are stereotyped in visual media and consider alternative representations.
-Identify basic elements of advertising in visual media.
-Evaluate how different media forms influence and inform viewers.
+- 1. Identify the different ways in which people are stereotyped in visual media and consider alternative representations. - 2.
+Identify basic elements of advertising in visual media. - 3.
+Evaluate how different media forms influence and inform viewers. - 4.
 Assess how language, medium, and presentation contribute to the message.

-Identify the different ways in which people are stereotyped in visual media and consider alternative representations.
-Identify basic elements of advertising in visual media.
+- 1. Identify the different ways in which people are stereotyped in visual media and consider alternative representations. - 2.
+Identify basic elements of advertising in visual media. - 3.
 Analyze the effect on the viewer of text, sound, images, and organization in electronic media and discuss the techniques used to create the effects.

-Use a variety of criteria to evaluate and form viewpoints of visual media.
-Establish criteria for selecting or avoiding specific programs.
+- 1. Use a variety of criteria to evaluate and form viewpoints of visual media. - 2.
+Establish criteria for selecting or avoiding specific programs. - 3.
 Assess how language medium and presentation contribute to the message.

-Standard 3: Compose Visual Messages The student will create a visual message that effectively communicates an idea and produces communication using technology or appropriate media, such as developing a class newspaper, multimedia reports, or video reports.
-Standard 3: Compose Visual Messages The student will create a visual message that effectively communicates an idea and produces communication using technology or appropriate media, such as developing a class newspaper, multimedia reports, or video reports.
-Standard 3: Compose Visual Messages The student will create a visual message that effectively communicates an idea.
-Standard 3: Compose Visual Messages The student will create a visual message that effectively communicates an idea.
-1. Select, organize, or produce visuals such as maps, charts, graphics, video segments, or technology presentations to complement and extend meaning for a selected topic.
-2. Use media forms to create a visual message that will compare and contrast ideas and points of view.
-Produce visual images, messages, and meanings that communicate with others.
+Standard 3: Compose Visual Messages

+The student will create a visual message that effectively communicates an idea and produces communication using technology or appropriate media, such as developing a class newspaper, multimedia reports, or video reports.

+Standard 3: Compose Visual Messages

+The student will create a visual message that effectively communicates an idea.

+- 1. Select, organize, or produce visuals such as maps, charts, graphics, video segments, or technology presentations to complement and extend meaning for a selected topic. - 2.
+Use media forms to create a visual message that will compare and contrast ideas and points of view. - 1.
+Produce visual images, messages, and meanings that communicate with others. - 2.
 Use media forms to create a visual message that will compare and contrast ideas and points of view.